Skip to contents

 A table of features coordinates with 4 columns (CHROM, start, end, id) matching features of count matrices (section Section 1) is required (Table 5).

-See ?features for full documentation.
+See ?exdata_features for full documentation.

 Table 5: Features coordinates table example